Conflict of Interest Policy

 When offering financial interest to its representatives, Capitec Bank will comply with the provisions of section 3A(1)(b) of the FAIS General Code of Conduct by ensuring that it will not:

-- Give preference to quantity of business to the exclusion of quality of services rendered to clients.
+- Give preference to the quantity of business to the exclusion of quality of services rendered to clients.

 - Give preference to a specific product supplier, where the representative can recommend more than one product supplier to the client.
 Representatives are offered the same financial interest on all products, regardless of the product supplier.